Regina 7.4 Calculation Engine

 Warning

-This routine computes the number of top-dimensional simplices by subtracting end - begin, and so ideally iterator should be a random access iterator type for which this operation is constant time.
+This routine computes the number of nodes by subtracting end - begin, and so ideally iterator should be a random access iterator type for which this operation is constant time.

 Exceptions